st-matskevich/go-matchmaker/README.md

 Respond with `200` if there is a slot reserved for specified client, `404` otherwise.

 You can use [go-dummyserver](https://github.com/st-matskevich/go-dummyserver) as example or image for testing.
+Available as [image](https://hub.docker.com/r/stmatskevich/go-dummyserver) on Docker Hub.

 ## Clients authentication